ACT Electric Car Rebate 2026: Every EV Incentive in Canberra

 Stacking ACT Incentives: A Worked Example

-To show what the full package looks like in practice, here is a worked example for an ACT buyer purchasing a BYD Atto 3 on a three-year novated lease with a gross salary of $95,000.
+To show what the package looks like now that several incentives have wound back, here is a worked example for an ACT buyer purchasing a BYD Atto 3 on a three-year novated lease with a gross salary of $95,000.

 The BYD Atto 3 has a drive-away price of approximately $50,000 in the ACT after on-road costs.